Special Education and Clinical Sciences

 Gina Biancarosa, professor (measurement, reading difficulties, reading comprehension).
 BA, 1992, Boston College; MEd, 1999, EdD, 2006, Harvard.
 (2009)

-Jeanine Brush, clinic supervisor.
+Jeanine Brush, clinical supervisor.
 BS, 2007, MS, 2009, Indiana University of Pennsylvania.
 (2015)

-Chad Catron, instructor (American Sign Language).
+Chad Catron, instructor (american sign language).
 BA, 2014, California State, Fresno; MA, 2017, Gallaudet.
 (2019)

-Ben Clarke, associate professor (math assessment and intervention; school psychology).
+Ben Clarke, professor (math assessment and intervention; school psychology).
 BS, 1997, Wabash; MA, 2001, PhD, 2002, Oregon (2016).

-Lauren Cycyk, assistant professor (early language development, Spanish-English dual language development, caregiver-influenced language development).
+Lauren Cycyk, associate professor (early language development, Spanish-English dual language development, caregiver-influenced language development).
 BA, 2004, George Washington; MS, 2007, Arizona State; PhD, 2016, Temple.
 (2016)

-Stephanie De Anda, assistant professor (early language acquisition, bilingualism, language intervention).
+Stephanie De Anda, associate professor (early language acquisition, bilingualism, language intervention).
 BS, 2011, PhD, 2017, California, San Diego.
 (2017)

-Lillian Duran, associate professor.
+Lillian Duran, professor.
 BA, 1995, Antioch College; MA, 1999, George Washington; PhD, 2008, Minnesota, Twin Cities.
 (2015)

 Karen Durany, senior lecturer (anatomy and physiology, aphasia, family advocacy).
 BA, 1991, Colorado, Boulder; MA, 1996, PhD, 2001, Oregon.
 (2000)